TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :Since: 8.0
 :Default: empty

-Metrics can be use to collect and enhance facet options with statistical data of the facetted documents.
+Metrics can be use to collect and enhance facet options with statistical data of the faceted documents.
 They can be used to render useful information in the context of an facet option.

 Example: